ChameleonCloud/docs/source/getting-started/index.rst

 If you want to join an existing project, ask the PI of the project to add you to their project.
 They will need your Chameleon username.

-For more information about project management, please see the :ref:`Project Management <project-management>` section or :ref:`FAQs about project management <faq-project>`.
+For more information about project management, please see the :ref:`Project Management <project-management>` section or `FAQs about project management <https://www.chameleoncloud.org/about/frequently-asked-questions/#toc-project-and-allocation-management>`_.

 --------------------------------------------
 Step 3: Start using Chameleon!